-Now after reading our review of the Norpro slicer, you may be worried about some of the potential faults with this model.
-However there are some key differences between these two products.
+Now after reading our review of the Norpro slicer above, you may be concerned that this model has similar faults.
+However, there are some key differences between these two products.
 For starters the bottom unit has a wide base and is quite solid, therefore it does not move around or flex at all while you are using it.
-This model has a much more rigid build to it, and it feels very sturdy.
+This model also has a much more rigid build to it, and it feels very sturdy.
 The bottom case is also much larger than the Norpro, and can accommodate decent sized bagels without an problems.

-This would be our first choice, although it is a little pricey.
-However if you think you can get a lot of use out of it, then it is a fine choice.
+This would be the best bagel slicer in our opinion, although it is a little pricey.
+However, if you think you can get a lot of use out of it, then it is a fine choice.
 With over seven hundred and fifty 5-star user reviews on Amazon, we aren’t the only ones with this opinion.
 You can check the current pricing and read some of those user reviews over on Amazon.